 In my opinion, there is plenty and more for toddlers at Walt Disney World!
 That’s why we continue to spend our vacation dollars here, because I can be part of the action with my toddler.
 There are rides and attractions for my entire family to enjoy – together!

-Although we have been many times, we experience family firsts all the time.
+Although we have been many times, we experience familia firsts EVERY time.
 As Disney’s Imagineers keep imagining, we’ll continue making magical memories.